Hardside vs. Softside Luggage - Which is Best for You?

 If you like to squeeze the maximum capacity out of your suitcase, the construction of a soft bag naturally offers more give than a hard-sided suitcase.
 Better yet, look for expandable luggage.
 Travelpro® is one of the few manufacturers making both hard- and soft-sided luggage with zippered expansion options designed to increase the bag’s interior packing capacity when needed–a super-convenient feature when you bring home more than you left with.

-Softsided luggage usually has exterior pockets for last minute items and essentials you don’t want to carry in your backpack or tote–a favorite feature of new parents hauling already-overstuffed diaper bags.
-With carry-ons, front pockets are ideal for anything you may want access to while enroute to your destination.
+Softsided luggage usually has exterior pockets for last-minute items and essentials you don’t want to carry in your backpack or tote–a favourite feature of new parents hauling already-overstuffed diaper bags.
+With carry-ons, front pockets are ideal for anything you may want access to while en-route to your destination.

 Travelpro® now makes hardsided carry-on luggage with a convenient, exterior front pocket that is padded to protect laptops and other electronics.